jordanmontt/PharoVeritasBenchSuite/README.md

 - [HoneyGinger](https://github.com/tomooda/HoneyGinger/)
 HoneyGinger is a smoothed-particle hydrodynamics simulator with rich visualization and interactivity.
 Veritas renders one simulation for 40 rendering cycles.
 There are lots of available simulation and the rendering cyucles can be configured.
 It provides a default simulation and a default rendering cycles.
 - [Moose](https://github.com/moosetechnology/Moose)
-Moose is an open-source extensive platform for software and data analysis.
-It offers services ranging from importing and parsing data to model, measuring, querying, mining, and building interactive and visual analysis tools.
-Veritas loads a model of a software into the Moose meta-model.
+Moose is a platform for software and data analysis in which users can import and parse software systems into the Moose meta-model, allowing users to model, measure, query, mine, and build interactive and visual analysis tools.
+Veritas, be default, loads a bioinformatics Java open-source project 11 into the Moose meta-model.
+The resulting software model has 1,293 classes and 2,942 methods.
+But users can load any model or any programming language that Moose supports.
 - [Bloc](https://github.com/pharo-graphics/Bloc)
 - [Regis](https://github.com/ESUG/Regis)
 - [Microdowm](https://github.com/pillar-markup/Microdown)